 All mechanical engineering devices are made of materials, which must be strong and stiff enough, operate in an environment where transport of matter and heat flow are of crucial importance, and must be controlled to carry out user-specified functions.
-The department of Mechanical Engineering is built around three clusters which are designed to reflect the department's long-term fundamental research themes.
-In each of these clusters the aim is to integrate fundamentals, design and manufacturing.
+The department of Mechanical Engineering is built around three divisions which are designed to reflect the department's long-term fundamental research themes.
+In each of these divisions the aim is to integrate fundamentals, design and manufacturing.

 Many components together form systems, which must function according to requirements and demands of users.
 A proper control at various levels is therefore essential, as is their proper assembly.
-The following sections constitute the 'Systems, Dynamics and Control' cluster:
+The following sections constitute the 'Systems, Dynamics and Control' division: